rackerlabs/docs-developer-blog/_posts/2019-01-24-Oracle-EBS-applications-disaster-recovery.md

       -forms=testdr2.sherwin.com:<port> \
       -formsc4ws=testdr2.sherwin.com:<port>    -- All ports information is available in context file.

-Similarly, add other nodes or external tiers to match the production system.
+Similarly, add other nodes or external tiers to match the PROD system.

 #### 6. Convert the DR system to physical standby mode

-After all the nodes have been added, shut down all services down on the DR system, convert the DR db back to physical standby mode. and set dataguard to `ON`.
+After you add all the nodes, shut down all services down on the DR system, convert the DR DB back to physical standby mode, and set dataguard to `ON`.

-Run the following code to shut down the DR db, startup the mount, and convert the DR db to physical standby mode:
+Run the following code to shut down services on the DR DB, startup the mount, and convert the DR DR to physical standby mode:

     SQL> alter database convert to physical standby;
     SQL> edit database "TESTDR" set state=apply-on;